|

 - Type 1747.
 Press Enter.

 - Type 1760.
 Press Enter.
-If the data area is still highlighted,
+If the data area is still highlighted, the cursor will automatically move to cell C1.

 - Type 460.
 Press Enter.